Talking with your relatives about an hATTR amyloidosis diagnosis

 Explain that misdiagnosis is common

 - hATTR amyloidosis symptoms are similar to those of other conditions.
-Knowing what to look for can help family members work with their doctors to receive an accurate diagnosis
+Knowing what to look for can help family members work with their doctors to reach an accurate diagnosis

 - Urge your family members to speak with their doctors about genetic counseling and testing.
 If you feel comfortable, you may want to share your own journey to diagnosis with them